 1) The Cooking Merit Badge will be required as of Jan.
 1, 2014.
 The requirements for this badge will be revised and re-released sometime in 2013.

-except the Board of Review by Dec.
+If you have completed all Eagle rank requirements except the Board of Review by Dec.
 31, 2013, you do not need to have this merit badge.

 If you already have the Cooking Merit Badge, you do not need to get it again with the revised 2013 requirements.